How to give notice

-For more information about postal delivery options and times, visit the Australia Post website.
+For more information about postal delivery options and times, visit Australia Post.

-Visit the Victorian Civil and Administrative Tribunal website to view tables which help calculate the total minimum days to allow, depending on the notice period required and the method of delivery.
+Visit VCAT to view tables which help calculate the total minimum days to allow, depending on the notice period required and the method of delivery.

 Reason for leaving a rooming house

 The room or rooming house becomes unfit for human habitation or is destroyed to such an extent that it is unsafe.

 If you otherwise want to move out of the room.